Usage

 A collection can be generated from a remote or a local source.

-To illustrate the usage of unitpackage, we create a collection from the entries on echemdb.org:
+To illustrate the usage of unitpackage, we create a collection from the entries shown on echemdb.org, which are retrieved from the data repository:

 from unitpackage.collection import Collection